syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-attach-a-context-menu-to-the-GridGrouping-control.md

 ---
 layout: post
 title: How to attach a context menu to the GridGroupingControl | Syncfusion
-description: Learn here all about how to attach a context menu to the Syncfusion Windows Forms GridGroupingControl control and more.
+description: Learn here all about how to attach a context menu to the Syncfusion Windows Forms GridGroupingControl and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug